Find Cheap Homeowners Insurance Quotes in Your Area

 Adding home security systems doesn't significantly lower home insurance rates

-Some home insurers advertise discounts to homeowners who report having monitoring systems for fire, leaks and burglary.
+Some home insurers advertise discounts to homeowners who report having monitoring systems for fires, leaks and burglary.
 However, our data suggest that the actual savings on your insurance bill may be close to zero, especially when compared to the amount you pay for the devices.

 Home security discounts by provider

-Central fire alarm
+Discount with central fire alarm

-Local burglar alarm
+Discount with local burglar alarm

 Based on annual estimates from insurers' web-based quote forms

 When we obtained quotes from five major insurers, we found that two of them — Allstate and Farmers — did not inquire about home security at all within the online quote form.
-Among the rest, centrally monitored fire alarms led to a discount of 1% to 5% while adding a local burglar alarm reduced rates by no more than 2%.
+Among the rest, centrally monitored fire alarms led to discounts of 1% to 5% while adding a local burglar alarm reduced rates by no more than 2%.